t-luanamn/Feel-Freshie-in-NT/README.md

 ### Crocodile Safety Alert System
 Real-time Safety Notifications: Given the prevalence of crocodiles in the NT, the app will feature alerts for high-risk zones where crocodile activity is reported.
 Tourist and Ranger Safety: The system helps both tourists and officials monitor safe areas and crowded spots.
-It uses crowd-sourced data, allowing tourists to report sightings that differ from the system’s data for improved accuracy.
+It uses crowd-sourced data, allowing tourists to report sightings that differ from the system's data for improved accuracy.

 ### Route for Today
 Personalised Routes: Based on the number of days and interests provided by the tourist, the app generates tailored travel routes.